Kalyan Das Temple

 Kalyan Das Temple (Kalyan Das Mandir) is a 19th-century Hindu temple in Kohati Bazaar, Rawalpindi, Punjab, Pakistan.
-It was built by the Suri family and is named after Kalyan Das Suri.
-The complex is notable for its tall shikhara-like domes and painted panels.
-Since the mid-20th century the temple compound has been occupied by a government school for visually impaired children; the temple building itself is reported to be in a state of neglect.
+Commissioned by the Suri family and named after Kalyan Das Suri, the complex is distinguished by its tall shikhara-like towers and its interior murals and painted panels.
+Since the mid-twentieth century the temple compound has been occupied by a government school for visually impaired children, and the temple building itself has been reported as being in a state of neglect.

-Historically the temple has been the starting point of Amarnath for the Hindu community.
-The pilgrims would walk barefoot from the temple to the Amaranth Caves through Murree hills.
+Before the Partition of 1947, the temple served as the traditional starting point for the Hindu community's pilgrimage to the Amarnath cave shrine in Jammu and Kashmir (princely state), with devotees reportedly walking barefoot from the temple through the Murree hills towards the caves.